 As the saying goes: A marriage is a match made in Heaven.
-In China, it is known that a good wife may not be pretty, but she can still help her husband.
+In China, it is known that although a good wife may not be pretty, but she can still help her husband.
 Many famous figures in China’s history were courteous and respectful to their plain wives.
 During the Qin Dynasty, Chen Dashou’s marriage was a good example a homely bride’s blessings.

 There was a young woman from a very wealthy family.
 Her parents loved her dearly and arranged for her to be married to the son of another wealthy family.
 When the groom lifted up her bridal veil at the wedding and found her face pitted with smallpox scars, he ran off.